devprashant9/90Days/README.md

 Next topic we have is `Binary Search` and most importantly where and when to apply.
 It is very important to know the application because the implementation is easy.
 One thing to explore is `Why Dividing in 2 Parts` and **Why Not 3 or 4**.
 In case of _Merge Sort and Quick Sort_, there also we **Divide Array in 2 Parts**.
 So just explore this topic by yourself.
 Also `Binary Search` is applied on `Ordered Array` or `Sorted Array`.
 Orderd Array can be an array that is not sorted but follows some rule in which they are arranged.
 Also while calculating mid clear the concept of integer overflow.

+Next I practised and solved problems on following topics:
+- recursion
+- sorting
+- searching

+---

+### Day 5 [22-03-2025] | [3Hrs]

+Started todays day very late and topic to cover today was `Linked List` but it requires `OOPS` knowledge.
+I already know about fundamentals of these topics but yes revsion is always better.
+So will be keeping it low.

+One thing I am lagging behind is `Problem Solving`.
+I am able to complete tutorials but unable to solve that many number of problems which is not a good thing becuase this in this way I will end up learning only fundamentals.
+Also, I need to invest 1 hour of daily to **Collections** to master most frequently used _Data Structures_ of Java.
+So these remians primary concerns of my main journey.
+Basically in these 14 days of March I want to take glimpse of all the topics before starting my `90 Days Journey` of DSA with development.

 ---

 **`Sources:`**